• CLASSIC IKITESURF

 occasionally around 12 feet.

-15 to 20 knots early in the evening increasing to 20 to 25 knots
+30 knots until early evening...then decreasing to 20 to 25 knots

 $$